akka/akka-http/docs/src/main/paradox/common/sse-support.md

 ## Server-side usage: marshalling

-In order to respond to a HTTP request with an event stream, you have to
+In order to respond to an HTTP request with an event stream, you have to
 @scala[bring the implicit `ToResponseMarshaller[Source[ServerSentEvent, \_]]` defined by @apidoc[EventStreamMarshalling] into the scope defining the respective route]@java[use the `EventStreamMarshalling.toEventStream` marshaller]:

 Scala